H.S. GIRLS LACROSSE: Curran, Foxboro take it to Bishop Feehan in romp

 “I think we did a good enough job at times of containing them,” Vitelli said.
 “We had a couple of opportunities when they didn’t take care of the ball, and we didn’t finish.”

-Foxboro, well on its way to a postseason berth as the No. 5 team in Tuesday’s MIAA Division 3 rankings, looked at the match with a playoff feel as the regular season nears its finale.
-The Warriors sit at 14-2 with two games to go in the regular season.
+Foxboro (16-2), well on its way to a postseason berth as the No. 4 team in Tuesday’s MIAA Division 3 rankings, looked at the match with a playoff feel as the regular season nears its finale.

 “It’s so important.
 We knew going into it, it was going to feel like a playoff game,” McCullough said.
 “It was at times, you could feel the pace. ...
 A lot of lessons learned in those moments.
 Making good decisions when you’re tired and you have control.
 They had a good lead throughout, very proud of them.”